Mazgrze/daftplayer/README.md

 # Daftplayer

-This is recruitment task made for Daftcode made using:
+This is mock of spotify-like player made using:
 * react.js,
 * sass lang,
 * tiny-slider